-Two years after the conclusion of the experiments, in 2017, ONAS launched an extensive campaign to boost mechanized desludging use.
-They offered households a fixed, subsidized price almost exactly equal to the "high" subsidy previously offered during the experimental phase of the project.
-This new subsidy was available city-wide and advertised extensively, including with billboards, radio spots, and promoted posts on social media platforms (Figure A.1).
-As with the experiment, to access the subsidy households needed to call the call center to request a desludging using the matching platform.
+campaign to boost mechanized desludgings.
+The compaign offered households a fixed, subsidized price almost exactly equal to the "high" subsidy previously offered during the experimental phase of the project.11 This new subsidy was available city-wide and advertised extensively, including with billboards, radio spots, and promoted posts on social media platforms (Figure A.1).
+As with the experiment, to access the subsidy households needed to call the call center to request a desludging.

 I use administrative data covering the universe of household service requests made to the platform.
-The platform operated almost continuously from 2013 to 2018, and again in 2019.
-Households in the data are geo-located using one of two strategies.
-About one third of platform users match directly to a baseline census conducted in Dakar in 2012, meaning I observe precise coordinates for their location.
-The remaining two-thirds are
+The platform operated almost continuously from 2013 to 2018, and again in 2019.12 Households in the data are geo-located using one of two strategies.
+About one third of platform users match directly to a baseline census conducted in Dakar in 2012, meaning I observe precise coordinates for their location.13 The remaining two-thirds are geo-located using a system of landmarks, which matches households to the closest major

-$^{^{10}}$ The "high" subsidy of Lipscomb and Schechter (2018) was 17,000 CFA, whereas the 2017 subsidy campaign advertised a fixed price of 16,500 CFA.
+$^{^{11}}$ The "high" subsidy of Lipscomb and Schechter (2018) was 17,000 CFA, whereas the 2017 subsidy campaign provided a price of 16,500 CFA.

-11Due to a change in overall government sanitation strategy, ONAS elected to close the platform in 2018 and transfer its management to a social enterprise.
+12Due to a change in overall government sanitation strategy, ONAS elected to close the platform in 2018 and transfer its management to a social enterprise.
 This transition began in April 2018 and the service became operational again in February 2019.

-12This baseline census was conducted by Water and Sanitation for Africa.
-It involved a simple mapping exercise to establish areas of the city not connected to the sewage network and develop a database of names, phone numbers, and locations of households in the city with septic pits.
+13This baseline census, conducted by Water and Sanitation for Africa, involved a simple mapping exercise to establish areas of the city not connected to the sewage network and develop a database of names, phone numbers, and locations of households in the city with septic pits.
 The census mapped approximately 65,000 households, which formed the initial database of prospective clients for the platform.
-Any callers whose phone numbers did not match to an existing entry were added as a new client, with location determined